iamericfletcher/CoffeeFacts/README.md

 ### CoffeeFactsDBAPI Endpoints (Backend)

+Built with Express and SQLite3 to handle database interactions.

 #### `GET /public`
 - Fetches all public coffee facts.
 - 🛡️ No authentication needed

 #### `GET /private`
 - Fetches all facts, including Auth0 `user_id`.
 - 🛡️ JWT Check

+#### `GET /unapprovedFacts`
+- Fetches all unapproved facts for display in the admin panel.
+- 🛡️ JWT Check

+#### `PUT /adminApproveFact/:id`
+- Approves a pending fact.
+- 🛡️ JWT Check

+#### `DELETE /adminRejectFact/:id`
+- Rejects a pending fact.
+- 🛡️ JWT Check

 #### Other CRUD Endpoints

-- `POST /addFact`, `PUT /editFact/:id`, `DELETE /deleteFact/:id`
+#### `POST /addFact`
+- Adds a new coffee fact to the database.
 - 🛡️ JWT Check

+#### `PUT /editFact/:id`
+- Updates a specific fact in the database.
+- 🛡️ JWT Check

+#### `DELETE /deleteFact/:id`
+- Deletes a specific fact from the database.
+- 🛡️ JWT Check

 ### CoffeeFacts Endpoints (Frontend)

-Built with Axios to communicate with the backend where the database interactions take place.
+Built with `Express` and `Axios` to communicate with the backend where the database interactions take place.

 #### `GET /`
+- Renders the homepage and shows a random coffee fact.

-- Fetches a random coffee fact to display on the homepage.
+- The random fact for display on the homepage are from facts that have been approved by an admin.
+- 🛡️ No authentication needed

 #### `GET /userProfile`

-- Shows user-specific coffee facts.
+- Renders the user profile page and shows all facts submitted by the logged-in user (approved and pending facts).
 - 🛡️ Requires Auth

 #### `GET /editFact/:id` & `POST /editFact/:id`

-- Fetch and update a specific fact.
+- Renders the edit fact page and allows the user to edit a specific fact and submit the changes.
+- Fields in the edit fact page are pre-populated with the existing fact and source.
 - 🛡️ Requires Auth

 #### `POST /submit`

-- Adds a new coffee fact.
+- Submits a new coffee fact to the database and redirects to the user profile page.
+- New facts are pending until an admin approves them.
 - 🛡️ Requires Auth

 #### `POST /deleteFact/:id`

-- Deletes a specific coffee fact.
+- Deletes a specific fact from the database.
 - 🛡️ Requires Auth

+#### `GET /adminPanel`
+- Renders the admin panel page and shows all unapproved facts.
+- Each unapproved fact has an approval and reject button.
+- - 🛡️ Requires Auth

+#### `POST /adminApproveFact/:id`
+- Admin-only route to approve a pending fact and add it to the public facts.
+- Redirects back to the admin panel page.
+- - 🛡️ Requires Auth

+#### `POST /adminRejectFact/:id`
+- Admin-only route to reject a pending fact and remove it from the database.
+- Redirects back to the admin panel page.
+- - 🛡️ Requires Auth

 ## Contributing